timiwins/all-about-git/README.md

 **Welcome to Le Wagon's 'Collaborate with Git' Workshop!**

-This workshop will quickly cover the basics of git but then go a bit further to explore what it is like to work on a team and manage a project with collaboration.
+This workshop will quickly cover the basics of git but then go a bit furdher to explore what it is like to work on a team and manage a project with collaboration.

 The All About Git repo was created just for this workshop and will continue as an open-source project for collaborators to use as practice, but also in the hopes of building a Git wiki that can be published and accessed by anyone.
 So please, contribute, contribute, contribute, but with the foresight of building a well-maintained and reliable Git wiki.

 **What does this project entail?**

 -   Overview of Git basics
--   Advanced commands on the basics
+-   Advanced commands on the basicz
--   Learning to collaborate effectively
+-   Learning to colaborate effectively

 **Contributor TODO**